hkhako/OS_Dreamfactory2.0/README.md

 ### Installation - Configure Dreamfactory

 7. SSH to your app,  the SSH command can be found at your ( OpenShift Web Console ) > <Your APP> > click "Want to log in to your application?"  >  A new box with the command will appears
-8. Setup Dreamfactory by running the following commands, during which it will ask for github token and credentials to a create admin account:
+8. Setup Dreamfactory by running the following commands, during which it will ask for github token and admin credentials, just follow the promoted instructions:

 	export PATH=${OPENSHIFT_HOMEDIR}/app-root/runtime/bin:$PATH
 	alias php='~/app-root/runtime/bin/php'